Cellular interaction and Co Culture Assay Systems

 Using a co culture system to study cellular interaction and custom-built complex, relevant disease models, Sygnature is able to add value to your discovery projects by recapitulating disease states in vitro, to allow comprehensive profiling of your novel compounds.

 For many disease states, interactions and communication between different cell types play a critical role in disease initiation and progression.
-Whether it is the interplay between tumour and stromal cells, or the cellular interactions required for blood vessel formation, our ability to study and understand these interactions can be crucial in supporting the development of novel therapeutics.
+Whether it is the interplay between tumour and stromal cells, or the cellular interactions required for blood vessel formation, our ability to study and understand these cellular interactions can be crucial in supporting the development of novel therapeutics.

-Sygnature Discovery has a wealth of experience using co-culture systems, monitoring cellular interactions in real time using continuous live cell imaging on our Essen IncuCyte® Zoom platform.
+Sygnature Discovery has a wealth of experience using co-culture systems, monitoring cellular interaction in real time using continuous live cell imaging on our Essen IncuCyte® Zoom platform.
 We can also comprehensively interrogate cellular networks using High Content Imaging.